JAORMX/deet.blog/content/posts/day-19-first-visit-to-the-vet-normal-doggy-life.md

 type = "post"

 +++
 Deet has started to get our schedule.
 She eats in the morning, we go for a walk and the time we spend at home, she is with us.
-In the afternoon she we had the first appointment at the vet and she was super brave.
-In the evening, her amazing personality made us laugh and during the night we slept horribly due to looking after her that she doesn't lick her wound.
+In the afternoon, we had the first appointment at the vet and she was super brave.
+In the evening, her amazing personality made us laugh while the training sessions.
+During the night we slept horribly due to looking after her that she doesn't lick her wound.

 Milestones: